 Lyme disease is caused by a tick-transmitted bacterial infection.
-Most of the ticks that transmit Lyme disease are commonly called “deer ticks.”
+Most of the ticks that transmit Lyme disease are“deer ticks.”
 Historically, ticks have proven difficult to control.
 The complex biologic and ecologic attributes of ticks have made it nearly impossible to significantly reduce any tick population using a single approach.

 Fortunately, the incidence of Lyme disease is significantly reduced through vector control.
 Integrated Tick Management (ITM), a comprehensive program employing environmental and personal protection strategies, is the most effective method in deer tick management.
 The components of an effective ITM program should be complementary and should avoid having overlapping impact.

 - Monitoring to detect tick infestations and to identify tick habitat.

 - Landscape Management to reduce the amount of tick habitat, and isolate it into manageable units.

 - Targeted Chemical Control with host- and habitat-targeted insecticide applications.

 - Personal Protection by using repellents, protective dress and daily tick checks.

 - Behavioral Considerations to modify activities and practices in ways that reduce tick exposure.

 Deer ticks progress through four life stages: egg, larva, nymph, and adult.
 Except for the egg stage, all other stages feed on blood.
 Ticks typically stay attached to hosts for just a few days in each stage.
 When they become fully blood-engorged they detach, leaving their host animal.

 A vector is an organism that carries things from one place to another.
 Deer ticks are the main vectors of Lyme disease, serving as the “vehicle” for transmitting a disease-causing germ from one host to another.